Heinz-Ulrich Walther: Skating career

-Heinz-Ulrich Walther teamed up Brigitte Wokoeck by around 1959 and represented the club SC Dynamo Berlin.
+Heinz-Ulrich Walther teamed up with Brigitte Wokoeck around 1959 and represented the club SC Dynamo Berlin.
 The pair won the 1963 Blue Swords and two East German national titles, in 1962 and 1964.
 Representing the United Team of Germany, they placed 11th at the 1964 Winter Olympics in Innsbruck.
 It was their final competition together.

 Walther formed a partnership with Heidemarie Steiner by around 1965.
 Coached by Heinz-Friedrich Lindner, they represented SC Dynamo Berlin.
 The pair won the bronze medal at the 1967 European Championships in Ljubljana and repeated the following year at the 1968 European Championships in Västerås.
 They were selected to represent East Germany at the 1968 Winter Olympics in Grenoble and placed fourth.
 After obtaining their third European bronze medal at the 1970 European Championships in Leningrad, the pair concluded their competitive career with a World bronze medal, at the 1970 World Championships in Ljubljana.

 Walther has worked as an international figure skating judge and ISU technical controller for pair skating.